LMOrBits/lmorbits/docs/introduction/README.md

-we recommend to start from maturity level 1 and then move to the next level as you need. in order to get started we recommend to follow the procedures for each component seperately in this documentation. in order to set up the app stack you can follow the [app](https://github.com/LMOrbits/app) documentation.
+we recommend to start from maturity level 1 and then move to the next level as you need. in order to get started we recommend to follow the procedures for each component seperately in this documentation.